CoolZeroNL/lightburn-autoit/README.md

   <img src="./readme.images/img.png">
 </p>

+Before the action is done, it will check if Lightburn is displayed, and avtive.

 |Function  | HotKey | Action |
 |----------|--------|--------|
 |Frame     | F6     | This wil click on the `Frame`  button, then it will center focus on the workfield so numpad wil work. |